sshaileshshettys/python-workshop/sports-data-anlytics/Unit1_Introduction_to_Sports_Analytics.md

 # Unit 1: Introduction to Sports Analytics

 ## Overview
 This unit provides an introduction to sports analytics, covering its meaning, definition, and importance.
 It explores the data revolution in sports and recent trends across various sports such as athletics, soccer, and cricket.
+Additionally, it includes real-world datasets to provide hands-on experience with sports data analysis.

 ---